 The CLEAN WATER ACT of 1972 gave EPA the authority to set national regulations over municipal and industrial waste waters AND enforce them.

 The Pesticide Control ACT of 1972 gave EPA authority to regulate pesticides.
 Before it banned the use of DDT, the insecticide was the most popular agricultural pesticide in the US.
-People had little notion of its dangers when they let their children in play in the spray, or that is was causing the extinction of the bald eagle.
+People had little notion of its dangers.

 The Resource Conservation & Recovery Act of 1976 required landfills to be lined and water leaching through them collected.
-Up through the 1960s, hazardous waste was disposed of like ordinary trash— in unlined landfills where toxins leached into groundwater; or even worse, in open dumps on factory land, where runoff from rusting barrels contaminated city drinking waters.
+Up through the 1960s, hazardous waste was disposed of like ordinary trash— in unlined landfills or in open dumps on factory land, where runoff from rusting barrels contaminated city drinking waters.